SGM Herbert A. Friedman (Ret.)

 YOU DONT HAVE TO DIE!

 Do not resist.
 Hide your weapon, raise your hands over your head and present yourself to any American soldier.
-He will treat you kindly.
+You will be welcome.
+It is hopeless for you to resist.
+Stop resisting and survive.

 Retired Master Sergeant Gregory H. Murry seems to be mentioning this leaflet in his book Content with my Wages, No End to Publishing Co., Austin, Texas, 2013.
 He says: